 For ones that never saw him playing, Clébard likes to show his skin, all of it.
 He performs in a cut-off shorts, a skirt- alike item, that, I thought, deserves some more attention.

 "At one point I wanted to change my performing set, so last year at LUFF I decided to cut my pants off.
-But then, just before the last show, I suddenly realized I’ve lost them, so I had to rip off the other ones.
+But then, just before the last show, I suddenly realized I’ve had lost them, so I ripped off the other ones.
 At my last tour, it was only 3 times that I didn't get completely naked.
 Two times it was Sunday.
 I never do it on Sunday."

-As we talk, the sudden noise comes from his record player spinning some rare Moroccan tunes.
+As we talk, a sudden noise comes from his record player spinning some rare Moroccan tunes.
 "I don’t have a lot of stuff, its mostly trash and friends’ records...look, here's Ernesto..."
 Indeed - 'Valléé de Dith' by Bear Bones, Lay Low, next to Русские песни.
-Nearby are some stunning Arabic tapes from a flea market Place Jeu de Balle.
+Nearby are some stunning Arabic tapes from the flea market Place Jeu de Balle.